saeyslab/nichenetr/vignettes/differential_nichenet_pEMT.md

 In this case study, we want to study differences in cell-cell communication patterns between pEMT-high and pEMT-low tumors.
-The meta data columns that indicate the pEMT status of tumors are ‘pEMT,’ and the cell type is indicated in the ‘celltype’ column.
+The meta data columns that indicate the pEMT status of tumors are ‘pEMT’, and the cell type is indicated in the ‘celltype’ column.

 ``` r